oracle-livelabs/database/db-operator-with-cicd/5-make-feature/application-changes.md

 * This lab presumes you have already completed the earlier labs.
 * As this is a demonstration of Jenkins/GitHub integration for CI/CD, **you must have your own GitHub fork of the lab repository.** It is assumed you completed this step in Setup lab.

-## Task 1: Creating a feature branch
+## Task 1: Create a feature branch

 You have a new request to display the transaction date besides the outcome of the transfer.
 To implement this, you will be creating a new branch to start developing in.
 The changes have already been implemented in the database but have not yet been reflected in the backend application.
 Follow the instructions below to get started and create a new branch.